charithmadhuranga/edgeca/README.md

 EdgeCA is a flexible open source solution, written in Go, and licenced with the Apache 2.0 Licence

-For more information read these [instructions](docs) on how to install and run EdgeCA.
+For more information see the [EdgeCA Wiki pages](https://github.com/edgesec-org/edgeca/wiki).

 The easiest way to install the application is to use [snaps](./snap)